ldi13/cabify-mobile-challenge/README.md

 # Cabify Mobile Challenge

+## Requirements
+- Install and run it on Xcode 13
+- iOS 15.0 simulator

 ## Description
 - Chosen architecture: `Composable Architecture` with SwiftUI: Views holding `Stores`, passing events to `Reducers` in charge of state mutations and throwing `Effects`.
 - All documentation available here: https://www.pointfree.co/collections/composable-architecture